 Friday, January 14th, 2022

-Social engineering is a technique used by cybercriminals to trick people into revealing valuable information such as passwords.
+Social engineering such as spear phishing is a technique used by cybercriminals to trick people into revealing valuable information such as passwords.
 This technique is generally used as part of the initial stages of a cyberattack.
 Phishing is an umbrella term for social engineering attacks that are carried out via emails.
 Bad threat actors send out several maliciously crafted emails in bulk, like a “spray and pray” approach.

 Spear phishing is an email-based attack that is intentionally aimed at a specific person.
 For example, whaling is a spear-phishing attack that targets senior management or company executives such as CFOs.
 If these attacks are successful, it can have disastrous consequences for organisations such as malware injection, ransomware or data breaches.
 These can result in organisations incurring huge financial costs to restore access to their systems and information.
 Not only that, organisations can face huge fines of up to €20 million should they experience a data breach.